MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 Additionally:

 * The application must be accessible **only through nginx**.
-It **must not** be exposed directly on a publicly accessible port (in the AWS virtual machines used in this course, the publicly accessible ports are 22, 80, 443, 3000 and 3001, some of them already used by SSH or nginx).
+It **must not** be exposed directly on a publicly accessible port other than 80 or 443 (in the AWS instances used in this course, the other publicly accessible ports are 22, 3000 and 3001, with port 22 being already used by SSH).

 ### The application